 Why study English Literature?

-You will continue to study the type of Literary texts, taken from a wide range of periods and genres, including: a Shakespeare play, a modern play, a 19th Century novel, a broad selection of poetry, as well as a modern text.

-The GCSE English Literature course aims to develop your skills of perception and analysis, as well as providing opportunities to develop your skills as a writer.
+What will I learn?
+Why is this subject Pupils will continue to study the type of Literary texts, important to me? taken from a wide range of periods and genres, including: English Literature is a compulsory a Shakespeare play, a modern play, a 19 th Century novel, subject, studied by every pupil.
+The a broad selection of poetry, as well as a modern text. study of English Literature is The GCSE English Literature course aims to develop their essential in building vital skills for life skills of perception and analysis, as well as providing and is valued highly by employers opportunities to develop your skills as a writer. and in further education.